-Mesa Men’s soccer keeping the faith
+Mesa men’s soccer keeping the faith

 Freshman goalkeeper Derik Engebretsen, who stands at a tall 6 feet 6 inches, made a big time play versus Miracosta College late in the game, and kept the game tied at 1-1, so Miracosta wouldn’t take the lead.

-The Olympians next game will be at San Bernadino Valley, against the Wolverines, on the 7th at 3 p.m.
+The Olympians next game will be at San Bernardino Valley, against the Wolverines, on the Nov.
+7 at 3 p.m.
 After that will be the final game of the season, here at Mesa, against Imperial Valley at 5 p.m. on Nov.
 10.